microsoft/MLOpsPython/docs/getting_started.md

     - For Source, select the source build pipeline.
     - Other fields will get auto populated, you can leave them as it is.

+1. <<TODO: Add the build artifacts from the build pipeline to use the deployment code>>

+1. <<TODO: Update the working directory for all steps and install-setup.py file path>>

 1. We now have QA environment continously deployed each time there is a new image available in container registry.
 You can select pre-deployment conditions for prod environment, normally you don't want it to be auto deployed, so select manual only trigger here.

     ![release retraining artifact](./images/release-deploymentprodtrigger.png)